-Spanning Tree Protocol (STP) is enabled on all vendors’ switches by default.
+STP, Spanning Tree Protocol, is enabled on all of the vendors’ switches by default.
 We have different Spanning Tree modes, both for Cisco proprietary and for open standard STP.

 IEEE Open Standard Spanning Tree Modes

-Spanning Tree Protocol (STP) IEEE 802.1D – This is the first and original implementation of the Spanning Tree Protocol standard.
+Spanning Tree Protocol (STP) IEEE 802.1D – the first and original implementation of the Spanning Tree Protocol standard.
 A single instance of spanning tree is allowed in the Local Area Network (LAN).

 Cisco Spanning Tree Modes

-Per VLAN Spanning Tree Plus (PVST+) Protocol – This is the Cisco-proprietary enhancement to the IEEE 802.1D STP, and it is the default spanning-tree version for Cisco switches.
-It enables us to create a one spanning-tree instance per VLAN.
+Per VLAN Spanning Tree Plus (PVST+) Protocol – Cisco-proprietary enhancement to the IEEE 802.1D STP, and it is the default spanning-tree version for Cisco switches.
+It enables us to create one instance of spanning-tree per VLAN.

-Rapid Per VLAN Spanning Tree Plus (RPVST+) Protocol – This is the Cisco-proprietary enhancement to the IEEE 802.1w RSTP.
+Rapid Per VLAN Spanning Tree Plus (RPVST+) Protocol – Cisco-proprietary enhancement to the IEEE 802.1w RSTP.
 Similar to PVST+, it enables us to create a one spanning-tree instance per VLAN as well.
 Network convergence is also faster with RPVST+.

 With IEEE 802.1D STP and 802.1w RSTP standards, all of the VLANs will have one spanning-tree instance.
 Therefore, some will be taking suboptimal paths just like in the example topology below: